 My chap Paul is from England and he gets as excited as a primary schoolboy over the holidays.
 Anytime you get him talking about family traditions, holiday jumpers or Cadbury chocolates, his whole face lights up.
 He fancies the holidays like they're the dog's bollocks.
 It's really quite charming.

-My childhood had its fair share of Easter baskets filled with squishy Peeps, Robin’s Eggs and a Giant Chocolate Bunny.
+My childhood had its fair share of Easter baskets filled with squishy Peeps, Robin's Eggs and Giant Chocolate Bunnies.
 However, my favorite thing about Easter was the Easter egg hunt put on by family friends every year.
 It was a big deal.
 Whoever found the silver and gold eggs won some big shiny, prize.
 I never found them.
 I was a painfully shy and timid kid, so I generally just went home with a basketful of crudely dyed, overdone, hardboiled eggs.

 This year, Paul motivated me to get off my bum and get into the spirit by trying a new Easter recipe.
 He came over to my place and taught me how to make a cheeky sweet recipe from over the pond that really takes the biscuit.
 Chocolate Birds' Nests are a simple recipe that are a doddle to make and come out as cute as the dickens.

 Melted dark, milk or white chocolate takes a little roll in the hay with shredded wheat and gets shaped into twee little birds nests topped with a trio of Mini Cadbury Eggs.
 These dishy little buggers are smashingly festive and as scrummy as clotted cream.